Social Worker III (Special Assistance In-Home)

 - Serving adults and our community by providing assessments that are structured around a person-centered service plan with budgeting for funds that will support an adult’s ability to live safely and as independently as possible in the community.

-- Working cohesively with clients, primary caregivers, family members, and providers on person-centered service plans and with community agencies to ensure adults are linked to services that will allow them to function at their highest possible level.
+- Working cohesively with the client, primary caregiver, family members, and providers on person-centered service plans and with community agencies to ensure adults are linked to services that will allow them to function at their highest possible level.

-- Assess eligibility for the Special Assistance program
+- Assess the need of continual eligibility for the Special Assistance program

 - Develop, coordinate, revise, and monitor a service plan and economic worksheet with client, primary caregiver, family members and providers on a monthly basis or as needed

 - Coordinate and monitor of services needed monthly to assure health, safety and well-being